EDVA Rocket Docket - A Wild Ride Through Genteel Virginia

 For all these reasons, premium value is placed upon staying on schedule and on track in implementing litigation strategy before the EDVA.
 Invariably, obtaining successful results before the EDVA requires division of labor with clear assignments and effective leadership that inspires the most from the collaborative work among counsel, clients, experts, and vendors.
 Moreover, unavailability of counsel is not a justification for continuance in an environment where the court does not countenance delay.

 Recognizing that many of its matters are handled by out-of-town counsel, the EDVA local rules require competent local counsel “who shall have such authority that the Court can deal with the attorney alone in all matters connected with the case.”
-EDVA Local Rule 83.1(D)(3).
+EDVA Local Rule 83.1(E)(3).
 Because local counsel may be called upon to act when foreign counsel is unavailable, utmost care should be given to the selection of local counsel who has the expertise and firm resources available to make meaningful and necessary contributions to the case.

 Typical EDVA Case Schedule

-EDVA Local Rule 16(B) establishes four significant scheduling events along the short rode to trial before the United States District Court for the Eastern District of Virginia.
+EDVA Local Rule 16(B) establishes four significant scheduling events along the short road to trial before the United States District Court for the Eastern District of Virginia.
 Those four events, discussed in turn below, include (1) the Local Rule 16(B) Order, (2) preparation and submission of the Parties’ Discovery Plan, (3) the Initial Pretrial Conference/Order, and (4) the Final Pretrial Conference.

 1. The Local Rule 16(B) Order